The best time of year to visit Dubai – and top things to do in winter

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.

 Your support makes all the difference.Dubai likes to do things bigger and bolder than most cities.
-A trip to the City of Gold can emcompass everything from fine dining eateries and desert trips to glamorous beach clubs, with the city already welcoming 13.2 million visitors between January and September 2024.
+A trip to the City of Gold can encompass everything from fine dining eateries and desert trips to glamorous beach clubs, with the city already welcoming 13.2 million visitors between January and September 2024.

-The Burj Khalifa and the world’s largest shopping centre, the Dubai Mall, are often on holidaymakers’ lists when visiting the emirate, but there is so much more to discover - no matter what month you visit.
+The Burj Khalifa and the world’s largest shopping centre, the Dubai Mall, are often on holidaymakers’ lists when visiting the emirate, but there is so much more to discover, no matter what month you visit.

-The weather can very much dictate how you spend your time in Dubai: milder, but still warm, winter days bring outdoor adventures, spring heat is bearable enough to discover the lesser-visited historic landmarks in the city, have a watersports-filled experience in the autumn, or discover what Dubai has to offer inside its illustrious buildings when the temperatures are scorching in the summer.
+The weather can very much dictate how you spend your time in Dubai: milder, but still warm, winter days bring outdoor adventures.
+Spring heat is bearable enough to discover the lesser-visited historic landmarks in the city.
+Have a watersports-filled experience in the autumn.
+Or discover what Dubai has to offer inside its illustrious buildings when the temperatures are scorching in the summer.

 When is the best time to visit Dubai?